-The Croatian National Bank conducts SREP assessments for less significant supervised entities and less significant supervised groups in line with the SSM SREP methodology of the European Central Bank for less significant institutions and the assessment is performed in line with the EBA-Guidelines.
+The Croatian National Bank conducts SREP assessments for less significant supervised entities and less significant supervised groups in line with the SSM SREP methodology of the European Central Bank for less significant institutions; the assessment is performed in line with the EBA Guidelines.
 In addition, the Croatian National Bank applies its own methodology in the process of determining additional regulatory capital to cover unexpected losses for risks specific to the domestic banking system, for inadequate management systems or for other circumstances indicating significant supervisory concern.
 The SREP assessment for LSIs relies extensively on quantitative and qualitative analysis and covers four elements as follows:

-Element 1.
-Business model - assessment of business model viability and sustainability

-Element 2.
-Internal governance and risk management - assessment covers three main categories: internal governance framework, risk management framework and risk culture and risk infrastructure, internal data and reporting

-Element 3.
-Risks to capital (i.e., credit risk, market risk, IRRBB and operational risk) and capital adequacy - assessment of risks to capital, challenging institution's internal assessment of capital needs and institution's internal capital stressed estimates

-- a) credit risk the assessment of credit risk is based on the assessment of different portfolios and aspects such as composition and the quality of the portfolio, evolution and developments in the portfolio, loss-absorption capacity of the institution; the assessment covers many sub-categories such as concentration risk, counterparty risk, country risk, residual risk, specialised lending etc.; - b) market risk the assessment of market risk is based on the assessment of four asset classes: equity, interest rates in the trading book, currency risk (FX exposures) and commodities - c) IRRBB the assessment is performed taking into account two main perspectives: economic value perspective (change in the EVE) and earnings perspective (interest income and interest margin) - d) operational risk the assessment is divided into the three main sub-categories: (i) conduct risk / clients, products and business practices, (ii) ICT risk / business disruptions and system failures, (iii) reputational risk - e) challenging institution's internal assessment of capital needs the objective is to assess whether the institution's ICAAP framework is reliable and proportionate to the nature, scale and complexity of the institution's activities, checking for instance how the institution identifies, measures and aggregates its risks; how the ICAAP is embedded into its daily management process, including the role of the management body as well as the roles of internal control, validation and audit as part of the governance framework of ICAAP; how the ICAAP affects the capital planning and also how the forward-looking perspective is considered - f) challenging institution's internal capital stressed estimates assessment of the institution's capacity to cover its capital needs from a forward-looking perspective, assuming stressed economic and financial developments.
+- Element 1.
+Business model assessment of business model viability and sustainability - Element 2.
+Internal governance and risk management assessment covers the following categories: organisational structure, management body, risk management function, compliance function, internal audit function, risk management framework, remuneration, risk culture and risk data aggregation and risk reporting - Element 3.
+Risks to capital (i.e. credit risk, market risk, IRRBB and operational risk/information and communication technologies risks) and capital adequacy assessment of risks to capital, challenging institution's internal assessment of capital needs and institution's internal capital stressed estimates - a) credit risk the assessment of credit risk is based on the assessment of different portfolios and aspects such as composition and the quality of the portfolio, evolution and developments in the portfolio, loss-absorption capacity of the institution; the assessment covers many sub-categories such as concentration risk, counterparty risk, country risk, residual risk, specialised lending etc.; - b) market risk the assessment of market risk includes but is not limited to the assessment of: interest rate and credit spread risk in the trading book, equity risk, FX risk (including the gold positions), commodity risk, default and migration risks in the trading book, risks related to market liquidity, credit value adjustment risk and risks related to other fair value adjustments - c) IRRBB and CSRBB the assessment is performed taking into account two main perspectives: economic value perspective and earnings perspective - d) operational risk and information and communication technologies risks (ICT risks) the assessment is divided into two main categories: operational risk and ICT risks.
+The objective of the assessment of operational risk and ICT risks is to determine whether operational risk losses and their coverage, as well as the level of the ICT risks, can be considered as adequate, and the assessment of the frameworks for managing these risks seeks to determine whether these frameworks are adequate for the appropriate identification, measurement, monitoring, reporting and mitigation of these risks.
+In addition to the aforementioned two risk categories, operational resilience of the institution is also assessed in order to determine whether the institution is able to keep its critical operations operationally resilient through an unplanned disruption - e) challenging institution's internal assessment of capital needs the objective is to assess whether the institution's ICAAP framework is reliable and proportionate to the nature, scale and complexity of the institution's activities, checking for instance how the institution identifies, measures and aggregates its risks; how the ICAAP is embedded into its daily management process, including the role of the management body as well as the roles of internal control, validation and audit as part of the governance framework of ICAAP; how the ICAAP affects the capital planning and also how the forward-looking perspective is considered - f) challenging institution's internal capital stressed estimates assessment of the institution's capacity to cover its capital needs from a forward-looking perspective, assuming stressed economic and financial developments.